Introduction to Nonlinear Dynamics and Chaos

 Office hours: 129 Lewis

-Final Exam (for AMATH 402): March 20.
-See UW Exam schedule to confirm this
+Final Exam (date TBA).
+See UW Exam schedule for details

 into browser ...